-The first of these regulations, for the maintenance of peace was, by substituting for the general diets, of which the proceedings were uncertain and dilatory, diets of deputation, which consisting only of the electors and of deputation, which consisting only of the electors and of deputation, which consisting only of the empire, were easily convoked, and speedy in their decisions.
+The first of these regulations, for the maintenance of peace was, by substituting for the general diets, of which the proceedings were uncertain and dilatory, diets of deputation, which consisting only of the electors and of deputies from the other members of the empire, were easily convoked, and speedy in their decisions.
 The other was, by increasing the power of the military chief in each circle, which rendered the conduct of military affairs more prompt and effectual; a measure which was proposed under Ferdinand, but received its completion during the reign of his successor.
 The Aulic council, instituted by Maximilian, was retained and improved by Charles; but as he submitted to its decisions the affairs of Italy and the Low